Akhras4/Bookstore-Management-System/README.md

 2. Install any required dependencies.
 3. Configure the database connection settings.
 4. AppEmail: Application email address for sending emails.
-   AppPassword: Application-specific password for email authentication.
+5.AppPassword: Application-specific password for email authentication.
-5.MY_SECRET: Secret key for encryption and decryption.
+6.MY_SECRET: Secret key for encryption and decryption.
-6. Run the application.
+7. Run the application.

 ## Contributing